 Camera housings, when used, must be fitted in the same location as cameras.
-Details concerning the size and weight of all camera housings may be found in the Appendix to these regulations.
+Details concerning the size and weight of all camera housings may be found in the Appendix to the Technical Regulations.

 20.3 Location and fitting of camera equipment: